Streamlined processes at PESA

 This is a big change for our employees — moving from paper sheets to electronic online flow control.
 Of course this requires a change of approach and some training.
 Nonetheless, employees can already see the results of the deployment, and moreover they themselves are proposing changes, which following evaluation are put into practice on a continual basis.

-The main goal of the project was to increase process efficiency and transparency, initially in the warehouse.
+To increase process efficiency and transparency, initially in the warehouse.

 One big change is for the employees — moving from paper sheets to electronic online flow control.